CharlesChochos/Kronos/replit.md

 # Overview

-OSReaper (formerly Equiturn OS) is a full-stack investment banking operations platform built with a React/Vite frontend and Express backend.
+Kronos is a full-stack investment banking operations platform built with a React/Vite frontend and Express backend.
 The application provides role-based interfaces for CEOs and employees to manage deals, tasks, documents, investor matching, and team assignments.
 It uses a PostgreSQL database via Neon for data persistence and implements session-based authentication with Passport.js.

 # User Preferences